echeung801/2DES-Meet-in-the-middle-Project/README.md

-2DES-Meet-in-the-middle-Project
+2DES-Meet-in-the-middle Class Project
-Analyzing the cryptographic weaknesses of 2DES and explaining why it doesn't work.
+Objective: Analyzing the cryptographic weaknesses of 2DES through a Meet-In-The-Middle cryptanalytic attack.
 Written in Python.

 Implemented the Simplified Data Encryption Standard (S-DES), a Feistel cipher based off DES with a block size of 8-bits and a key size of 10-bits.